You Earned a Ticket!

 The costs of financial illiteracy

-Policies to improve financial literacy education
+California's financial literacy education revolution

 It can take a long time for changes in an educational framework to be implemented in the specific course offerings or requirements at any given school.
 In California, textbooks and learning materials are adopted by school districts, which have a lot of power and latitude in how they respond to changes in curriculum frameworks.
 Changes in curriculum frameworks do not typically result in quick changes or in mandates for school districts to offer or require specific courses.